wc1c/wc1c/readme.txt

 = Feature request =
 Requests to add new features are welcome.
-You can send them to your email address support@wc1c.info Support forum is monitored requests for new features.
+You can send them to support email address support@wc1c.info Support forum is monitored requests for new features.
 The speed of implementation depends on popularity and availability of financial opportunities.